helenaj18/LangGenSumProject/README.md

 ## Experiments and Evaluation
-This section describes the files used to do the experiments
+This section describes the files used to do the experiments and evaluation

 ### evaluation.py
 This function combines multiple experiments and evaluations in one file.
 The *folder_path* string can be changed to check for other models.
 It calculates inclusion bias, hallucination bias, representation bias, sentiment, perplexity, word list ratios, name list ratios, and hallucunation ratios.